jordo1138/fastapi-x402/README.md

 2. Download and securely store your credentials
 3. Note your `API Key ID` and `API Secret`

+# For mainnet production (requires Coinbase CDP)
+# CDP_API_KEY_ID=[REDACTED:api-key]
+# CDP_API_KEY_SECRET=[REDACTED:api-key]

+> **Note**: Based on the official Coinbase x402 Python implementation, facilitator requests use simple HTTP without authentication headers.
+CDP credentials may be stored for future use but are not currently required for facilitator API calls.

 ### 3. Add to Environment
 ```bash
 # .env